shikeda/HDIC/README.md

 ## Licence
 Feel free to copy and distribute.
-Send bug reports and feature requests via email
+Send bug reports and feature requests via email.